Type D Personality

-It directed solely to helping the victim, i.e. the person who has been hurt.
-This definition does not include telling the person who caused the hurt that they are forgiven.
-Finally the definition does not mention grief from a hurtful action or losing a loved one.
+The definition does not mention grief from a hurtful action or losing a loved one.
 It only deals with resentment or internal anger towards another.
-Grieving is healing action, while resentment or anger is a stressing action.
+Grieving is healing action, while resentment or anger is a stressful action.

 David Luke Brown is a police officer in Greencastle, Indiana.
 He was shot by a thief and returned fire, injuring the shooter.
 While waiting for the ambulance, he forgave the shooter and tended to the shooter’s injuries.
-The forgiveness trait is shared by the vast majority of police officers.
+The vast majority of police officers share the forgiveness trait.

-Steve McDonald was a police officer who was shot by a teenager that left him paralyzed.
+Steve McDonald was a police officer shot by a teenager, leaving him paralyzed.
 Officer McDonald forgave the boy.
 While the teenager was serving his prison sentence, the two worked together to promote forgiveness.

 Mary Johnson’s son was murdered.
-When the shooter was released from prison, he moved in next door to Mary, because she had forgiven him.
+When the shooter was released from prison, he moved next door to Mary because she had forgiven him.

 While Jesus was dying on the cross, he said, “Father, forgive them; for they know not what they do.”
 Luke 23:34

 Practice forgiving.
-Start out forgiving someone of a minor problem.
+Start out forgiving someone for a minor problem.
 Find a quiet place where you are alone.
 Close your eyes and say out loud.
 “I forgive you for…..”
 Be specific so that you acknowledge what it was that hurt you.
-Say it three times.
+Say it at least three times.
 Try to make sure that you mean it.
 Then wait a few days and repeat the same forgiveness.

 Observe how you feel.
-This observation is very important.
+This observation is critical.
 It reinforces the reward or benefit to you personally.

-Repeat this process a month later on another hurtful situation and each time take on a more serious transgression.
+Repeat this process a month later on another hurtful situation and take on a more serious transgression each time.